 Our policy and accountability committees encourage public participation.
 You can take part in a number of ways:

 All policy and accountability committees are open to the public, except on very limited occasions when they are considering confidential information.
-Meetings normally start at 7.00 pm at Hammersmith Town Hall.
+Meetings normally start at 7pm at 3 Shortlands, London W6 8DA.
 You are welcome to attend and contribute to the discussion, subject to general rules of debate and the chairman's discretion.

 Members of the public can be appointed as co-opted members of a policy and accountability committee, subject to certain provisions.
 There are five policy and accountability committees mostly meeting six times a year.

 You may have local or special knowledge which would be of use to policy and accountability committees in their deliberations on specific topics.
 You could be invited to participate for discussion of this one item.